 About Transforming and Mapping RabbitMQ Input Data

-You can define a MAPPING between the RabbitMQ input data (DATA:COLUMNS and META:COLUMNS) and the columns in the target VMware Greenplum table.
+You can define a MAPPING between the RabbitMQ input data (DATA:COLUMNS and META:COLUMNS) and the columns in the target Tanzu Greenplum table.
 Defining a mapping may be useful when you have a multi-field input column (such as a JSON-type column), and you want to assign individual components of the input field to specific columns in the target table.

 You might also use a MAPPING to assign a value expression to a target table column.
 The expression must be one that you could specify in the SELECT list of a query, and can include a constant value, a column reference, an operator invocation, a built-in or user-defined function call, and so forth.